biocore/mmvec/README.md

 **Q** : What sort of parameters should I focus on when picking a good model?

-**A** : There are 3 different parameters to focus on, `input_prior`, `output_prior` and `latent_dim`
+**A** : There are 3 different parameters to focus on, `input-prior`, `output-prior` and `latent-dim`

-The `--input_prior`  and `--output_prior` options specifies the width of the prior distribution of the coefficients, where the `--input_prior` is typically specific to microbes and the `--output_prior` is specific to metabolites.
+The `--input-prior`  and `--output-prior` options specifies the width of the prior distribution of the coefficients, where the `--input-prior` is typically specific to microbes and the `--output-prior` is specific to metabolites.
 For a prior of 1, this means 99% of entries in the embeddings (typically given in the `U.txt` and `V.txt` files are within -3 and +3 (log fold change).
 The higher differential-prior is, the more parameters can have bigger changes, so you want to keep this relatively small.
-If you see overfitting (accuracy and fit increasing over iterations in tensorboard) you may consider reducing the `--input_prior` and `--output_prior` in order to reduce the parameter space.
+If you see overfitting (accuracy and fit increasing over iterations in tensorboard) you may consider reducing the `--input-prior` and `--output-prior` in order to reduce the parameter space.

-Another parameter worth thinking about is `--latent_dim`, which controls the number of dimensions used to approximate the conditional probability matrix.
+Another parameter worth thinking about is `--latent-dim`, which controls the number of dimensions used to approximate the conditional probability matrix.
 This also specifies the dimensions of the microbe/metabolite embeddings `U.txt` and `V.txt`.
 The more dimensions this has, the more accurate the embeddings can be -- but the higher the chance of overfitting there is.
 The rule of thumb to follow is in order to fit these models, you need at least 10 times as many samples as there are latent dimensions (this is following a similar rule of thumb for fitting straight lines).
 So if you have 100 samples, you should definitely not have a latent dimension of more than 10.
 Furthermore, you can still overfit certain microbes and metabolites.
 For example, you are fitting a model with those 100 samples and just 1 latent dimension, you can still easily overfit microbes and metabolites that appear in less than 10 samples -- so even fitting models with just 1 latent dimension will require some microbes and metabolites that appear in less than 10 samples to be filtered out.

 **Q** : What does a good model fit look like??